simhaonline/backup-1/README.md

-# Backup Agent
+# Backup

-A backup agent who creates backups of files and databases (incl.
+The backup agent who creates backups of files and databases (incl.
 Docker container).
-Works together with the Backup Server as comprehensive backup tool.
+Works together with the backup server as comprehensive backup tool.

 ## Getting Started